About PROMISE

 Women with PROMISE Background-4

-Under the GSPD umbrella and building on a legacy of more than 20 years, PROMISE events are organized with minoritized scholars in mind – with input from students from underrepresented backgrounds in content and design, PROMISE events build academic skills, social supports, and career networks.
-While there is intention in ensuring PROMISE events meet the needs of scholars from minoritized backgrounds, they are open to all graduate students and postdocs and PROMISE whole-heartedly welcomes participants from all backgrounds and disciplines.
+Under the GSPD umbrella and building on a legacy of more than 20 years, PROMISE events ⓟ are organized with minoritized scholars in mind – with input from students from historically excluded populations in content and design, PROMISE events build academic skills, social supports, and career networks.
+While there is intention in ensuring PROMISE events meet the needs of scholars from historically excluded populations, they are open to all graduate students and postdocs and PROMISE whole-heartedly welcomes participants from all backgrounds and disciplines.
 PROMISE at UMBC is a part of a PROMISE network across the University System of Maryland and hopes to provide a community of learning and support from the day you arrive on campus to the proud day you depart for your next career stage.

 In your time here, we hope you come to rely on PROMISE to be a “third space” where you feel safe, supported, and championed.
 We hope you join us for coffees and games, seminars on preparing for a career as a faculty member, building teaching and public speaking skills, enhancing your writing and writing productivity, and learning to network to build a community of peers and mentors effectively.
-You can learn about the latest offerings and workshops our myUMBC page.
-We frequently partner with the Graduate Student Association, the Black Graduate Student Organization and the Latinx & Hispanic Graduate Student Association and other organizations on campus.
+You can learn about the latest offerings and workshops on our myUMBC page.
+We frequently partner with the Graduate Student Association, the Black Graduate Student Organization, the Latinx & Hispanic Graduate Student Association, and the Nigerian Graduate Student Organization, to mention a few.

 Students Smiling-3